JohnJBarrett22/Michaels_Mini_Mart/README.md

 # Michaels_Mini_Mart
-Freelance job assignment to upgrade and improve existing site.
+Freelance job assignment to upgrade and improve the existing site for a convenience store/gas station is New Mexico.